 Aging in place is the ability to stay in your home independently and comfortably, irrespective of your age, income, or ability level.
-With the increasing life expectancy, education level, work opportunities, and decreasing the poverty rate, more people are aging in place.
+With the increasing life expectancy, education level, work opportunities, and decreasing the poverty rate, more people are aging at home.

 Residential home modifications to suit the elderly are proliferating.
 The aging population now wants to stay in their homes, enjoy their memories, and remain in touch with their family and neighbors instead of moving to a long-term care facility.

 Some people prefer aging in place because of the high cost of independent or assisted living and retirement communities.
-Home modifications can support aging in place to save money while making homes more functional and safer.
+Home modifications can support aging at home to save money while making homes more functional and safer.

 With the recent improvement in technology and services, it is becoming effortless to achieve home modifications that allow seniors to stay in their homes as they age.
 Some of these modifications are simple adjustments, while others are large scale projects.